KSXGitHub/egg-shell/docs/IDEAS.md

 Compile-time parameters in the source tree may accept variables and expressions.
 The variables are the compile-time parameters.
 This would allow one to pass parameters from the CLI all the way down to indirect dependency should the configuration of the dependency chain allows it.

-To allow the language server to work correctly without having to specify compile-time parameters, the types of compile-time parameters must always be declared at part of the source tree such as configuration files, source files, etc. If the compile-time parameters are set in the source tree, their types may be omitted.
+To allow the language server to work correctly without having to specify compile-time parameters, the types of compile-time parameters must always be declared as part of the source tree such as configuration files, source files, etc. If the compile-time parameters are set in the source tree, their types may be omitted.

 Compile-time parameters set in the source tree are only default values.
 For a project, they can be overridden by compiler's CLI arguments.
 For a dependency, they can be overridden by having the dependant passing different values than the default.